inBeat/inbeat-website/content/top-influencers/tiktok/health/_index.md

 ---
-title: Top 10 Health TikTok Influencers In 2023
+title: Top 10 Health TikTok Influencers In 2024
 description: >-
-  Find top health TikTok influencers in 2023.
+  Find top health TikTok influencers in 2024.
 Most popular hashtags: #duet #fyp #mentalhealthmatters #greenscreen.
 platform: TikTok
-hits: 10767
+hits: 10712
-text_top: See the most popular TikTok influencers on inBeat.
+text_top: See the best TikTok accounts on inBeat.
-text_bottom: Our platform aggregates 10767 TikTok influencers like this for you to contact.
+text_bottom: Our search engine holds 10712 TikTok influencers like this for you to contact.
 profiles:
   - username: "nataliejuliet"
     fullname: >-